Parthvi30/n8n-workflows/README.md

 Controlling workflow execution and exporting workflows

-⚙️ Sample Workflow Included
+Sample Workflow Included

 This repository includes example workflows such as:

-⏰ Scheduled Automation
+Scheduled Automation

-Runs automatically using a Schedule Trigger
+Runs automatically using a Schedule Trigger.

-🌐 API Integration
+API Integration

-Fetches data using HTTP Request
+Fetches data using HTTP Request nodes.

-🔀 Conditional Logic
+Conditional Logic

-Filters or branches logic using IF nodes
+Filters or branches logic using IF nodes.

-🧮 Data Processing
+Data Processing

-Aggregates and transforms data using JavaScript
+Aggregates and transforms data using JavaScript.

-🔔 Notification
+Notification

-Sends results to external services (e.g., Discord)
+Sends results to external services (for example, Discord).